Woft257/minigameinbally/readme.md

 Welcome to the Mini Game in Bali!
 This guide will help you understand and use the application, whether you're a player or an event organizer.

 ## 1. Game Overview
 This application is designed to make participating in the Mini Game in Bali fun and easy.
 It allows players to interact, track their progress, and see how they rank against others.
-For event organizers, it provides tools to manage the game, assign points, and finalize results.
+For event organizers, it provides tools to manage key game events like voting and hints.

 ## 2. User Guide